 Each fall, BPI hosts an annual fundraiser to celebrate its mission to encourage the community to use their time, talent, and treasure to strengthen Black communities in Forsyth County.

-This year's fundraising event will take place on Tuesday, October 10, 2023 from 5:30 to 7:00 PM at the Milton Rhodes Center for the Arts.
-Join us to celebrate the release of our second research report, The Intersectionality of Black Life and Being, which was created in partnership with Action4Equity and Forsyth Futures.
-We’re excited to share how the transformative community-engaged research process used to create the report promotes our vision to advance bold, Black-led community change!
+This year's fundraising event took place on Tuesday, October 10, 2023 at the Milton Rhodes Center for the Arts.
+We announced the release of our second community research report, The Intersectionality of Black Life and Being, which was created in partnership with Action4Equity and Forsyth Futures.

 Every August, BPI observes Black Philanthropy Month.
 Founded by Jackie Bouvier Copeland in 2011, Black Philanthropy Month highlights the many forms of giving among African-descent communities.
 It provides a time to be more intentional than ever to reflect on the incredible fortitude and generosity of Black communities throughout history.